mojaloop/platform-configuration-bc/modules/client-lib/README.md

 }
 ```

-This client library provides an `AppConfiguration` object that encapsulates `ConfigurationSet` that delivers all the functionality required by the consuming application.
+This client library provides an `ConfigurationClient` object that encapsulates both the `AppConfigurationSet` and the `GlobalConfigurationSet`, which deliver all the functionality required by the consuming application.
-The `AppConfiguration` requires an implementation of a `IConfigProvider` in order to interact with the central/remote system.
+The `ConfigurationClient` requires an implementation of a `IConfigProvider` in order to interact with the central/remote system.
 The library provides a default implementation that allows the client to connect to the default central system interface.
 For development only purposes, the client can be instanciated without an `IConfigProvider` implementation - this forces the client to work in a standalone mode, using only locally provided values.

 ### Load order / precedence
-1. Parameter / FeatureFlag / ~~Secret~~ default values definition when instantiating the `AppConfiguration`;
+1. Parameter / FeatureFlag / ~~Secret~~ default values definition when instantiating the `ConfigurationClient`;
 2. Fetch request (from the IConfigProvider) that fetches central/remote values;
 3. Environment Variables - these can be defined at OS level before the application starts.